 - Heart rhythm or conduction diseases (rhythmology);

-- Blood vessel diseases (aneurism, arteriopathy, aortic dissection, pulmonary hypertension, thrombosis);
+- Blood vessel diseases (aneurysm, arteriopathy, aortic dissection, pulmonary hypertension, thrombosis);

-- Other diseases (cardiac arrest, high/low blood pressure, heart tumour, Adams-Stokes syndrome).
+- Other diseases (cardiac arrest, high/low blood pressure, heart tumor, Adams-Stokes syndrome).

 Some cardiopathies may also be congenital.